-The video below is an introduction to tools we have developed in the Uncovering Student Ideas in Science series that you can use at home or through online learning to help students get their ideas out and share them as they explore phenomena and science concepts.
+The video below is an introduction to tools we have developed in the Uncovering Student Ideas in Science series that you can use at home or through online learning to help students formulate their ideas and share them as they explore phenomena and science concepts.

 The activities I discuss below illustrate how probes are used in three steps:

-Throughout this process, it’s important that parents and teachers focus on letting children get their ideas out.
+Throughout this process, it’s important that parents and teachers focus on letting children express their ideas.
 Try not to comment on whether an idea is accurate or “good.”
 Don’t correct children when they share a misconception.
-Instead, use comments like “tell me more about that” or “what else do you think about ___.”
+Instead, make comments like “tell me more about that” or “what else do you think about ___?”
 These open-ended prompts can invite more detailed discussion.

 Let's begin our investigation of shadows.
 You will need paper, scissors, tape, a pencil or craft stick, and a flashlight.